Season 1, Episode 50

 Lorne Brown:

 You, that’s a key point I want to highlight.
-I don’t want this to pass over, is that it’s not like even if your relationship’s not great or there’s divorce because 50 plus percent get divorced, if you do your work and you show up in that relationship for your child, then you can help your child reach the potential even though your relationship with your partner is gone or not
+I don’t want this to pass over, is that it’s not like even if your relationship is not great or there’s divorce because 50 plus percent get divorced, if you do your work and you show up in that relationship for your child, then you can help your child reach the potential even though your relationship with your partner is gone or not

 Gordon Neufeld: